 Connery started the whole “Oriental rug in Bond’s apartment” back in Dr. No.

 That one looks a touch more purposefully placed than Craig’s.
 But you get the idea: an Oriental or Persian rug can really work in a Bond-inspired living space.
 Why?
 Well, this is just my personal (read: non-expert) opinion.
 As we mentioned in our first article in this series, Bond’s furniture tends to be solid colors and heavier materials, with very little matching.
-So there are two advantages with using a more delicately patterned rug.
+So there are two advantages with using a more delicately patterned rug like the ones at Bazaar Velvet.
 First, the multiple colors in the pattern help tie together the other pieces to create a sense of unity in the space.
 Second, it creates a point of visual interest.
 Block after block of solid color can get boring.
 So having something that stands out without overwhelming the room adds some welcome contrast.

 A genuine, high quality Persian rug can easily set you back thousands of dollars.
 So let’s not pretend that’s what we’re looking at here.
 But even on a budget, there are definitely some good finds to be had.